nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 ## You Probably Want to Iterate

-While I've established that I think structs are the right tool for this job, regardless of implementation, it will often be valuable to _iterate over this set of values_.
+While I've established that I think structs are the right tool for this job, regardless of implementation, it will often be valuable to **iterate over this set of static values**.
 Maybe you want to show a modal UI with all of the supported `Country` values, or all of the themes in your app, or you want to snapshot test the JSON representation of all of the user roles.
 Admittedly, this is the one area where `enum`s have a leg up - Apple supports this out of the box by just conforming to [CaseIterable](https://developer.apple.com/documentation/swift/caseiterable):
 ```swift
 extension Country: CaseIterable {} // works for free if using an enum, not for a struct!
 print(Country.allCases.map(\.name))